Tin-Hoang/humanfaces-diffusion-generation/README.md

 ## 5. License

-This project is part of the EEEM068 Diffusion Models coursework at the University of Surrey.
+This project is part of the Applied Machine Learning coursework at the University of Surrey.
 We publish this code under the MIT license for educational purposes.

 ## 6. Contributors

-Group 5 - Project members:
+Project members:
 - [Enggen Sherpa​](https://github.com/enggen)
 - [Dhruvraj Singh Rawat​](https://github.com/dhruvraj-singh-rawat)
 - [Rishikesan Kirupanantha​](https://github.com/rishikesan19)